home-assistant/home-assistant.io/source/_lovelace/iframe.markdown

 Embed data from other webservices in your dashboard.
 You can also embed files stored in your `<config-directory>/www` folder and reference them using `/local/<file>`.

-You can't embedd sites using HTTP you your Home Assistant is using HTTPS
+You can't embed sites using HTTP if you are using HTTPS for your Home Assistant.

 <p class='img'>
   <img width="500" src='/images/lovelace/lovelace_iframe.png' alt='Windy weather radar as iframe'>